 Isabelle is also a multiple award-winning lecturer and researcher.
 She has received the 2020 Excellence in Teaching national award from the Canadian Political Science Association, and the 2020 HSS Dean’s award for Teaching Excellence.

-Nexus Research Assistants
+Nexus Research Assistant

-Ericka Padua-Sanchez (she/her) and her husband moved to St. John’s, Newfoundland in August 2021 where she started a MA in Political Science at Memorial University of Newfoundland.
+Reyna Ericka Padua (she/her) is a second-year student in the thesis-route of the MA in Political Science at Memorial University of Newfoundland & Labrador, Graduate Assistant at Nexus Research Centre, and the current Vice President for Public Relations of Political Science Graduate Students’ Society at MUNL .
 Ericka earned her Bachelor of Arts in Communication, cum laude, from Angeles University Foundation in the Philippines.
-After graduation, she worked as a news correspondent, multimedia director, and radio host before moving to South Korea in November 2015 to work for Overseas Business for MR InfraAuto Co.
-Ltd. Ericka was provided the opportunity to travel to different countries to meet and transact with the company’s customers and suppliers which after some time found that she was rediscovering an interest in foreign policy and international relations.
+After graduation, she worked as a news correspondent, multimedia director, and radio host before moving to South Korea in November 2015 to work for Overseas Business Division for an automotive company.
+Ericka was provided the opportunity to travel to different countries to meet and transact with the company’s customers and suppliers which after some time found that she was rediscovering an interest in foreign policy, migration, and international relations.